semapheur/fys-stk4155/project_3/report/report.md

 In this section we give a critical discussion of the two approaches for solving differential equation examined in this report: explicit forward Euler scheme and feedforward neural networks.

 One clear advantage of neural networks is their ability to approximate solutions over continuous domains.
 This makes neural models more flexible, as they can potentially capture complex, non-linear dynamics.
 In contrast, Euler's method is inherently discrete, as it approximates the solution by stepping through time and space at fixed intervals.
-This discretization can introduce limitations, especially for regions with sharp gradients or highly localized phenomena.
+This discretization can lead to poor approximations for regions with sharp gradients or highly localized phenomena.
 Neural models, by their continuous nature, allow for capturing such intricate behaviors, provided sufficient training data and model complexity.

-A key strength of the Euler method lies in its well-understood stability conditions.
+A key strength of the Euler method lies in its well-understood stability conditions and computational efficiency.
 This predictability makes the method more reliable and easier to implement, particularly for simpler problems.
-However, the stability constraints inherent in the method can limit its accuracy, especially when fine temporal and spatial resolution is required.
-These limitations become more pronounced in the presence of complex or rapidly changing dynamics, where the fixed discretization may not be sufficient to capture the full range of behaviors accurately.
+However, as a first-order method, Euler's method can struggle to maintain high accuracy for nonlinear equations, leading to significant approximation errors.
+To achieve higher accuracy, smaller time steps or more sophisticated methods, such as implicit schemes, may be required.
+However, these approaches typically come with increased computational cost.

 Neural networks, on the other hand, present challenges in training to effectively capture complex dynamics.
 Understanding how a network arrives at a particular solution is more opaque compared to finite difference methods, where the process is more straightforward and interpretable.
 The stability conditions for neural networks are not as well-defined, and ensuring convergence to the true solution requires extensive optimization, including the selection of an optimal network structure, activation functions, and hyperparameters.
 Additionally, the training process for neural networks can be computationally demanding and time-consuming, particularly for more complex systems.
 This often involves navigating a vast search space for model configurations, making it difficult to guarantee optimal performance without significant computational resources and experimentation.